Brexit & VAT

 - B2C digital services are currently reported using a special single EU filing on a Mini-One-Stop-Shop (MOSS) return.
 The UK will no longer be able to use EU MOSS after 31 December 2020 and businesses supplying these services in the EU will have to register for MOSS in another EU country.

 - There are special “use and enjoyment” place of supply provisions that apply when certain services that would otherwise be treated as supplied outside the EU are used in the UK and vice versa.
-It seems likely that these will also apply when services that would otherwise be viewed as arising in the EU are used in the UK after January 2021.
-However, HMRC has declined to offer a view on this pending the outcome of UK/EU negotiations (businesses will not have much time to adapt if they are required to!)
+You should consider if these may apply to services you supply.

 - Businesses can continue to use the EU VAT refund system to claim a VAT refund on expenses incurred before 1 January 2021 in EU member states, until 11pm on 31 March 2021.
 They will not be able to use the EU VAT refund system to claim refunds of VAT on expenses incurred in an EU member state on or after 1 January 2021.

 - Each EU member state has its own process for refunding VAT to businesses based outside the EU.
 UK businesses need to use the process for the EU member state where they are claiming a refund for all expenses incurred after the end of the transition period.
 Find out about each State’s process here.

 - The process for reclaiming VAT incurred in other EU countries will change from the electronic EU portal to paper-based forms of the type currently used to claim VAT from RoW countries.

 - Consider if VAT registrations are required or would be of benefit in other EU countries under distance selling regulations